osu-crypto/libOTe/AUDIT.md

 Impact:

 The write was out of bounds and caused undefined behavior, observed as a process crash.
-RevCuckoo and Waterfall can produce singleton public buckets, so a valid internal layout could reach the faulty branch.
+RevCuckoo can produce singleton public buckets, so a valid internal layout could reach the faulty branch.
 A one-sided crash could also leave the peer waiting for protocol messages.